seanellul/godot-2d-topdown-template/README.md

-# QUICKSTART
+# OVERVIEW

 In this section we will explore the main features that this template offers.
 In general, to learn more about a specific topic, you can check "Nodes and Classes definitions" below.
 You can also download and launch the project from the Godot editor (F5) to start a tutorial.
-The tutorial will explore each single feature giving you suggestions on how to configure the various elements that this template offers.
+The tutorial will explore some main features, giving you suggestions on how to configure the various elements that this template offers.
 When you start working on your project, you can safely delete all the scenes that start with "Tutorial\_" and configure your starting level in the file Const -> LEVEL.LEVEL_1

 ## Character Controller